 Often, the power and ease-of-use of a simulation environment are confused with the model-building interface provided by the tool.
-This may be comprised of menus and data forms, or-as in the case of GPSS/H-it may consist of text entry, or it may be a combination of the two.
+That interface may be comprised of menus and data forms, or-as with GPSS/H-it may consist of text entry, or it may be a combination of the two.

-The latest "fashion" in simulation technology is directed at trying to model systems visually.
+One current approach in simulation is to try to build models visually.
 Icons are placed on the computer screen to represent system components, and then the operating characteristics of each component are specified by moving through a series of menus and data forms.
 One inherent advantage of this approach is that even novices can build simple models quickly-although not necessarily accurately.

 Building models of complicated systems, however, requires more than simply placing icons on the screen.
 To model many processes, a limited programming environment must be provided.
 For example, a part routing based on a time-dependent math equation cannot be represented visually.
-As a result, models of complex (real world) systems created using the visual approach often require the modeler to create substantial amounts of programming code in addition to the visual representation.
+As a result, models of complex (real world) systems built using the visual approach often require the modeler to create substantial amounts of programming code in addition to the visual representation.